0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-ansible.md

 * On the local machine, [Python 3.x](https://www.python.org/downloads/) installed.
 * On the remote machines, make sure Go is *not* installed.
 * On the remote machines, your local machine's SSH public key is on the remote machines to let Ansible connect to them.
 * We have Bloxroute available as a relay network.
-If you need a gateway to be added as your Trusted Peer please contact **@validator-support-team** in [Polygon Discord](https://discord.com/invite/0xPolygon) > POS VALIDATORS | FULL NODE PROVIDERS | PARTNERS > bloxroute.
+If you need a gateway to be added as your Trusted Peer please contact *@validator-support-team* in [Polygon Discord](https://discord.com/invite/0xPolygon) > POS VALIDATORS | FULL NODE PROVIDERS | PARTNERS > bloxroute.

 ## Overview

-!!!caution

-    You must follow the **exact outlined sequence of actions**, otherwise you will run into issues.
-    For example, **a sentry node must always be set up before the validator node**.
+!!! warning

+    Please ensure you strictly adhere to the outlined sequence of actions to avoid encountering issues.
+For instance, it's imperative to set up a sentry node before configuring the validator node.

 To get to a running validator node, do the following:

 1. Have the three machines prepared.
-1. Set up a sentry node through Ansible.
+2. Set up a sentry node through Ansible.
-1. Set up a validator node through Ansible.
+3. Set up a validator node through Ansible.
-1. Configure the sentry node.
+4. Configure the sentry node.
-1. Start the sentry node.
+5. Start the sentry node.
-1. Configure the validator node.
+6. Configure the validator node.
-1. Set the owner and signer keys.
+7. Set the owner and signer keys.
-1. Start the validator node.
+8. Start the validator node.
-1. Check node health with the community.
+9. Check node health with the community.

 ## Set up the Sentry node